apache/cordova-cli/README.md

 ## Installing from master

-You'll need to install both CLI and Plugman from git.
-Running the npm version of one and master version of the other is likely to end in suffering.
+You'll need to install both [CLI](https://git-wip-us.apache.org/repos/asf/cordova-cli.git) and [Plugman](https://git-wip-us.apache.org/repos/asf/cordova-plugman.git) from `git`.
+Running the *npm version* of one and *(git) master version* of the other is likely to end with you suffering.

 Run the following commands: